NofenceAS/ems-test-fw/README.md

 the build system will not be available on windows (mainly due to POSIX compliance)

 1. Install the Nordic Connect SDK manually as described in https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_installing.html
+   In particular, install west and the GNU ARM Embedded Toolchain